ZubaydullaCoder/osonsavdo-web-app-nextjs/instructions/docs/architecture.md

   • Background sync / queue: service worker + background sync API (or IndexedDB + periodic worker sync)

 - Server & API
-  • Option A (recommended): tRPC for strongly typed API (fast dev) OR
-  • Option B: Next.js API routes or REST + zod for explicit validation (easier extraction to Express later)
+  • Preferred for MVP: Next.js Server Actions and Next.js API routes / REST + zod for explicit validation — this keeps the stack simple and makes it easy to extract an Express backend later.
+  • Option (later): tRPC for end‑to‑end types after the API surface stabilizes (nice DX but can be added later).
   • Prisma for DB client and migrations
   • Neon (Postgres) as production DB

 - Background jobs & cache
-  • Redis (managed or self-hosted) for cache and locks
-  • BullMQ for job queues and workers
+  • MVP note: For the initial MVP, Redis and BullMQ can be deferred.
+Lightweight alternatives are:
+  - Use a DB‑backed job table (Postgres) and a small worker process that polls and processes pending jobs.
+This avoids adding Redis infra early.
+  - Use short‑lived server actions with retry logic for simple tasks and mark heavy jobs (imports/exports) for later.
+    • Scale: Add Redis (managed) + BullMQ when import/export, heavy reporting, or high throughput job processing is required.

 - Auth & security
   • NextAuth.js (flexible) or Auth adapter that supports sessions/jwt; keep auth provider pluggable